aorfevre/mejor-webapp/README.md

 This is a project performed for GRUPO-MCONTIGO

-Tools :
+Tools used :
 * framework : Angular 1.X
-* taks runner : Gulp
+* task runner : Gulp
 * package control : npm & bower

 ## Installation